 The Sony WF-C700N are decent for neutral sound.
 Their default sound profile is slightly warm and has enough bass to provide ample thump and rumble to hip-hop and EDM.
-Voices and instruments sound clear and detailed, but an underemphasized treble range makes the mix sound veiled and lispy.
+Voices and instruments sound clear and detailed, but the highs are dark and somewhat veiled.
 Fortunately, the companion app lets you change the sound to your preferences via graphic EQ and presets.

 The Sony WF-C700N are good for commuting and travel.
-Their lightweight build won't put undue pressure on your ears, and their long battery life will last you a long bus ride or flight.
+Their lightweight build won't put undue pressure on your ears, and their long continuous battery life will last you a long bus ride or flight.
 Their in-ear design also won't leak any audio to passengers around you.
-While their ANC does a good job of isolating you from background conversations, it's less good at isolating you from the rumble of a loud bus or plane engine.
+While their ANC does a good job of isolating you from background conversations, it's less impressive at reducing the rumble of a loud bus or plane engine.

 The Sony WF-C700N are decent for use at the office.
 They barely leak any audio, and their ANC does a good job of cutting out coworker chit-chat and whiny PC fans.
 Their lightweight and deep in-ear fit makes them comfortable enough for all-day wear, but using the control scheme can create a suction-like feeling in your ear canal, which can be annoying.
 Depending on use, it's not likely that their roughly 8-hour battery will make it through a whole shift without needing a recharge.

-The Sony WF-C700N are Bluetooth-only headphones; their latency is too high for wireless gaming.
+The Sony WFC700N are Bluetooth-only headphones; their latency is too high for wireless gaming.
+They also lack a gaming mode and low-latency codecs to mitigate audio/video lag.

 The Sony WF-C700N are truly wireless Bluetooth headphones; you can't use them wired.